 It is why I love to write.

-Talking about writing… have you read any of my Electric Eclectic novelettes yet?
+Talking about writing… have you read any of my Electric Eclectic books yet?

-If you prefer paperbacks, I have now published several of my novelettes as Pocketbooks, smaller sized paperbacks which are perfect for slipping into a bag or, dare I say, a pocket.
+Pocketbooks are smaller sized paperbacks which are perfect for slipping into a bag or, dare I say, a pocket, (hence the name!)
 They will even fit into the back pocket of your denim jeans.

 How’s that for convenience?

-Visit @open24, Electric Eclectic’s Amazon store for readers and writers…
+To see all the Electric Eclectic books, from all the Electric Eclectic authors, visit @open24, Electric Eclectic’s Amazon UK store for readers and writers…